On Mother’s Day, I just wanted to sleep in.

 “I think it’s beautiful, ” I told her.

-To be honest, I always thought I’d be more put together as a mom.
+To be honest, I always thought I’d be more “put together” as a mom.
 I always imagined I’d be more fun, more carefree, less frazzled by the chaos of life.
-I naively believed I could keep up a nice and neat home, all the while raising some wonderful kids – all the while feeling healthy and motivated and patient.
-But life is so messy (most of it we would never dream of posting on Instagram), and unexpected trials have a way of wearing you down.
+I naively believed I could keep up a nice and neat home, all the while raising some pretty downright impressive kids – all the while feeling healthy and motivated and patient.
+But life is messy, humbling, and it has a way of wearing you down.
 And yet motherhood takes everything you have, and then some.

 Yes, I’ve had moments where I have felt strong.
 But my kids have also seen the inroads of my brokenness.